 - a posting by the student showing the student’s participation in an online study group that is assigned by the institution,

 - a posting by the student in a discussion forum showing the student’s participation in an online discussion about academic matters, and

 - an e-mail from the student or other documentation show that the student initiated contact with a faculty member to ask a question about the academic subject studied in the course.

-If a student failed to attend a course, but attended one or more of their other courses, the student will be assigned a grade of NW for the course, and charges will remain.
-The student has the option of completing the course “providing they have instructor approval,” however, financial aid WILL NOT cover the charges for that course.
+If a student failed to attend a course in the first 2 weeks of a term, the student will be administratively dropped from the course; however, will incur a Drop Fee.
+The student has the option of being reinstated in the course “providing they have instructor approval,” however, financial aid MAY NOT cover the charges for that course.
 Faculty will report any student who has stopped attending by entering a FINAL grade of NF.